Howard Pyle: Life

 From 1894 to 1900, he taught illustration at the Drexel Institute.
 In 1900, he created his own school in Wilmington where he taught a small number of students in depth.
 In 1903, Pyle painted his first murals for the Delaware Art Museum.
 He took up mural painting more seriously in 1906 and painted The Battle of Nashville in Saint Paul, as well as two other murals for courthouses in New Jersey (the Essex and Hudson County Courthouses).

 Pyle developed his own ideas for illustrating pirate dress, as few examples existed of authentic pirate outfits and few, if any, drawings had been preserved.
-He created a flamboyant style incorporating elements of Gypsy dress.
+He created a flamboyant style incorporating elements of Romani dress.
 His work influenced the design of costumes for movie pirates from Errol Flynn to Johnny Depp.
 It has been noted as highly impractical for working sailors.

 In 1910, Pyle and his family went to Italy where he planned to study the old masters.
 Suffering poor health, he felt depressed and drained of energy.
 After one year in the country, he suffered a kidney infection and died in Florence at the age of 58.

-In 1937, his niece Caroline Ashton Pyle married his student N. C. Wyeth's son Nathaniel Convers Wyeth.
+In 1937 his niece, Caroline Ashton Pyle, married his student N. C. Wyeth's son Nathaniel Convers Wyeth.

 Major works

-Pyle wrote and illustrated a number of books, in addition to numerous illustrations done for Harper's Weekly, other periodical publications, and various works of fiction for children.
+Pyle wrote and illustrated a number of books, in addition to numerous illustrations done for Harper's Weekly, other periodical publications, and various works of fiction for children and young adults.